bobmonsour/bobmonsour.com/src/pages/about.md

 <img src="/assets/img/about-bob.jpg" class="about-img" alt="Bob circa 2009">

+Hi!
+I'm Bob Monsour.

-Brooklyn-born, New Jersey-raised, educated in Florida and Los Angeles.
-I'm now retired and living in Northern California with my wonderful [wife and artist](https://www.tascafineart.com/), Sandra, and our Portuguese Water Dog, Soda.
-Our son is out on his own and lives in the LA area.
-When we're not traveling, I enjoy trying to stay fit as I age with a combination of tennis and [kettlebell workouts](/posts/finding-an-excercise-regimen-that-sticks/).
+Brooklyn-born, New Jersey-raised, and educated in Florida and Los Angeles, I'm now retired and living in Northern California with my wonderful [wife and artist](https://www.tascafineart.com/), Sandra, and our Portuguese Water Dog, Soda.
+Our son is out on his own and lives in Los Angeles.

+<p>When we're not traveling, I enjoy trying to stay fit and being a part of the community of web developers who use the static site generator <a href="https://11ty.dev">Eleventy</a>.
+A big part of that is maintaining a <a href="https://11tybundle.dev">website</a> and <a href="https://buttondown.com/11tybundle">newsletter</a> called the <a href="https://11tybundle.dev">11ty Bundle</a>.</p>

-I've had the privilege of working in the technology industry from the late 70s through early 2000.
-I was fortunate to work on a lot of interesting projects, both on the technical side of things as well as the business side.
+<p>I've had the privilege of working in the technology industry from the late 70s through early 2000.
+I was fortunate to work on a lot of interesting projects, both on the technical and the business side.</p>

 For a career view, it's probably best to look at my [LinkedIn profile](https://www.linkedin.com/in/bobmonsour/).